 You’ve decided on a Fine Material Washer for washing your fine aggregate — now what?
-Here are four factors you should consider before sizing a Fine Material Washer.
+Here are five factors you should consider before sizing a Fine Material Washer.

 When sizing a Fine Material Washer for your application, consider how many tons per hour you’re looking to produce.
 Fine Material Washer capacities increase as the diameter of the screw shaft increases.
 A larger screw shaft equals more tons per hour (tph).
 For example, a 20” single shaft screw operating at 100% speed can handle 30 tph, while a 72” single screw shaft operating at 100% speed can handle 475 tph.